 Family Caregiving Supports

-• Family Caregiver Stipend, Group 4 only, paid instead of Supportive Home Care.
+• Family Caregiver Stipend, Group 4 only, paid in lieu of Supportive Home Care.
 See the dedicated section below.

-• Family Caregiver Education and Training, up to $500/calendar year
+• Family Caregiver Education and Training, up to $500/year.

-• Assistive Technology / Adaptive Equipment / Enabling Technology, combined cap $5,000/calendar year
+• Assistive Technology and Enabling Technology, combined cap $5,000/calendar year.

 Specialized Therapy and Behavioral Supports